openstack/stackviz/README.rst

 - Source maps (:code:`js/main.js.map`, :code:`js/main.js.map.gz`): only required
   for debugging purposes.

-Data should be written to :code:`build/data/` using :code:`stackviz-export` like above.
-Note that the static production code generated above is portable, and can be generated anywhere and copied to another host to be combined with exported data.
+Data should be written to :code:`stackviz-html/data/` using :code:`stackviz-export` like above.

 Testing
 =======